Big Batch Cheeseburger Soup

 - 1-1/2 cups whole milk

 - 1 package (8 ounces) process cheese (Velveeta), cubed

 - Chopped fresh parsley, optional

-- In a large skillet, cook beef and onion over medium heat 6-8 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+- In a large skillet, cook beef and onion over medium heat until beef is no longer pink, breaking up beef into crumbles, 6-8 minutes; drain.
 Transfer to a 4- or 5-qt. slow cooker.
 Add potatoes, broth, milk, carrots, celery and seasonings.
-Cook, covered, on low 7-9 hours or until vegetables are tender.
+Cook, covered, on low until vegetables are tender, 7-9 hours.

 - Stir in cheese until melted.
 Stir in sour cream.
 If desired, sprinkle with parsley.

 Nutrition Facts1-1/2 cups: 300 calories, 15g fat (8g saturated fat), 75mg cholesterol, 949mg sodium, 21g carbohydrate (7g sugars, 2g fiber), 19g protein.